TresAmigosSD/SMV/docs/user/edd.md

 All histogram by default sorted by the value of the key, or label.

-To change the default behavior, one need to define `Hist` for each column:
+To change the default behavior, one need to define `Hist` for each column*:
+## Scala
 ```scala
 scala > import org.tresamigos.smv.edd._
 scala > df.edd.histogram(Hist("population", binSize = 100000), Hist("age_grp", sortByFreq = true))
 ```

 In above example, `population` will be binned by `100000`, and `age_grp` histogram will be sorted by frequency, so the most frequently shown `age_grp` will be on the top of the histogram report.

-For some dollar amount fields, since the distributions is un-even, we pre-defined a binning logic to show the distributions
+For some dollar amount fields, since the distributions are un-even, we pre-defined a binning logic to show the distributions*:
+### Scala
 ```scala
 scala > import org.tresamigos.smv.edd._
 scala > df.edd.histogram(AmtHist("price")).eddShow
 ```

 Please check `AmtHist` API document for details of the binning logic.

+*=This feature is currently only available in the Scala smv-shell.